-But for now, I would like to transition from a focus on pluralism to a focus on the second and third parts of that sermon title from last summer that I shared with you earlier: progressivism and pragmatism.
+But for now, I would like to transition from a focus on pluralism to a focus on the second and third parts of that July sermon title I shared with you earlier: progressivism and pragmatism.
 I'm interested in the ways that progressivism ("how things improve") and pragmatism ("what works") can be applied to the Buddhist tradition here in the West in the twenty-first century.

 I've titled this morning's sermon "Pragmatic Buddhism, Westernized Dharma, and Twenty-first-century Sangha" as a play on what are known as the "Three Jewels" of Buddhism: Buddha, Dharma, and Sangha.
 Loosely translated, we could say that those three jewels are Awakening ("Buddha" means "Awakened One"), Teaching ("Dharma" means teaching or the path to Awakening or Enlightenment), and Community ("Sangha" means the community of Buddhist practitioners).
-Those Three Jewels of Buddha, Dharma, and Sangha are also known as a the "Three Refuges"; they are the three things in which Buddhist practitioners can choose to take refuge: awakening, teaching, and community.
+Those Three Jewels of Buddha, Dharma, and Sangha are also known as a the "Three Refuges" - they are the three things in which Buddhist practitioners can choose to take refuge: awakening, teaching, and community.

 But just like the various other religious groups in this country, there are many different types of Buddhist communities.
-And it is always interesting to hear stories of people who, for example, flee a conservative Christian church only to discover in shock that there are strains of Buddhism with similar amounts of rigidity, sexism, and hierarchy as the fundamentalist Christianity they were fleeing.
-(Of course, it's similarly fascinating to hear stories of individuals raised in a traditionalist sect of a religion who come to discover the mystical, experiential strands in their own traditions of which they were previously unaware: Sufism in Islam, Kabbalah in Judaism, and the contemplative strains in the Christian tradition.)
+And it is always interesting to hear stories of people who, for example, flee a conservative Christian church only to discover in shock that there are strains of Buddhism with just as much rigidity, sexism, and hierarchy as the fundamentalist Christianity they were fleeing.
+(Of course, it's similarly fascinating to hear stories of individuals raised in a traditionalist sect of a religion who come to discover the mystical, experiential strands in their own traditions of which they were previously unaware: Sufism in Islam, Kabbalah in Judaism, and the contemplative strains in the Christian tradition.

-My interest this morning is in the type of Buddhism that is sometimes called Pragmatic Buddhism, which emphasizes what individuals can test in the crucible of their own firsthand experience.
-I have an academic interest in rituals and traditions that have built up over the centuries in various Buddhist cultures, but many of these traditions were not practiced by Siddhartha Gautama, the historical Buddha.
-My much greater personal interest is in Westernized Dharma, Buddhist teachings that seek to integrate Western psychology, modern science, and contemporary technology.
-Likewise, I'm drawn to a twenty-first-century sangha, a Buddhist community that is of, by, and for us in this time and place.
+And my interest this morning is in the type of Buddhism that is sometimes called Pragmatic Buddhism, which emphasizes what individuals can test in the crucible of their own firsthand experience.
+I'm less interested, other than academically, in rituals and traditions that have built up over the centuries in various Buddhist cultures, and that often have no connection to Siddhartha Gautama, the historical Buddha.
+Likewise, I'm interested in Westernized Dharma, Buddhist teachings that seek to integrate Western psychology, modern science, and contemporary technology.
+And I'm interested in twenty-first-century sangha, a Buddhist community that is of, by, and for us in this time and place.

-One of many helpful guides that I have found is Daniel Ingram.1 Ingram is an M.D., a board-certified emergency medicine physician with a master's degree in Public Health.
-He is the author of Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book.2 Recently for six months, I facilitated a study of this book twice a month during our 10:00 a.m.
+One of many helpful guides that I have found is Daniel Ingram.
+Ingram is an M.D., a board-certified emergency medicine physician with a master's degree in Public Health.
+He is the author of Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book.
+Recently for six months (October - March), I facilitated a study of this book twice a month during our 10:00 a.m.
 UU Buddhist Fellowship.
 And allow me to publicly thank everyone who persevered through that study.
-We had some great discussions, but Ingram is, indeed, both unusual and hardcore, and his approach doesn't appeal to everyone.
+We had some great discussions, but Ingram is both unusual and hardcore, and his approach doesn't appeal to everyone.
 Indeed, I wouldn't recommend that you rush out to read his book.
-Unless hardcore Buddhist practice is right for you at this time, there are easier and better places to start.3
+Unless hardcore Buddhist practice is right for you at this time, there are easier and better places to start.